rhuandantas/re-partners-home-test/README.md

 - This is a simple API that calculates the minimum number of packs required to fulfill an order.

 ## Instructions to run the container
+### Make sure you have docker and docker-compose installed on your machine.

 ```sh
   make build
   make up